 Hilliard technology recycler

-Tax incentives could lure e-Cycle to New Albany
+Tax incentives could entice e-Cycle to relocate to New Albany

 Hilliard-based e-Cycle could move its headquarters and distribution center to New Albany.

 Company co-founder Tonia Irion said e-Cycle is expanding and needs more space.
 The company is waiting on approval of state incentives before determining if it will move.